Cost of living

 If you are living in student accommodation and plan to have a TV in your room, you will need to purchase a TV licence (however, if you are living in a shared property with a communal TV, then the cost of the TV licence can be shared).
 If you do not have a TV licence, you risk legal action and a fine of up to £1,000.
 More information.

-There are many things you can do to help reduce your food budget; shop locally, buying your groceries in a group with flatmates, and preparing your lunch yourself rather than eating out.
+There are many things you can do to help reduce your food budget, for example, buying your groceries in a group with flatmates, preparing your lunch at home rather than eating out, and shopping around for deals at various supermarket chains Many supermarkets offer free reward cards – it could be helpful to sign up to these to benefit from discounts and rewards.

 Other useful information